nolan-h-hamilton/Consenrich/docs/source/index.rst

        wget "$encodeFiles/$ctrl/@@download/$ctrl.bam"
    done

+   # ...and create the indexes
+   samtools index -M *.bam

+*Create a YAML configuration file*

-Now, with the needed alignment files available, you can copy and paste the following YAML into a file named `demoHistoneChIPSeq.yaml`.
+Now, with the needed alignment files downloaded and indexed, copy and paste the following YAML into a file named `demoHistoneChIPSeq.yaml`.
 Feel free to adjust parameters or arguments.

 For a quick trial (:math:`\approx` 1 minute), you can restrict analysis to chromosome 22 and still reproduce the results shown in the IGV browser snapshot below by specifying :code:`genomeParams.chromosomes: ['chr22']`.